mawrkus/js-unit-testing-guide/README.md

 ```
 This guide is a work-in-progress.
-All the information provided has been compiled and adapted from the references cited at the end of the document.
+All the information provided has been compiled & adapted from the references cited at the end of the document.
 The guidelines are illustrated by my own examples.
-Many thanks to all of the sources of information and contributors.
+Many thanks to all of the sources of information & contributors.
 ```

 ## Table of content